 Collecting Hats and Hat related collectibles

-If you are interested in hats but don’t have much space, here’s some other hat related collectible you might like to consider…
+If you’re interested in hats but don’t have a lot of space, here are some other collectibles related to hats you might like…

 - Hat themed postcards